BielRoig/hfeb-guide/content/docs/matchup-spread/dreadnought.md

 - post-board, bring in artifact removal, Xantid Swarm, and possibly Swords to Plowshares;
 - save Naturalize when it might be needed against Back to Basics.

-In short: against Mono U Dreadnought speed isn't enough.
+In short: against Mono U Dreadnought speed isn't the key.
 You have to be fast in the right way, respecting the cards that can turn an apparently safe line into an immediate loss.

-The matchup is playable, but it demands a lot of precision.
+The matchup demands a lot of precision.
 Every turn should be evaluated on two questions: how quickly you can win, and how quickly the opponent can put a protected 12/12 into play.

 </div>